auraphp/auraphp.github.io/_posts/2014-11-11-phpworld-releases.markdown

 Consider looking into the docs [for more information](https://github.com/auraphp/Aura.Accept/blob/2.0.0/README.md#instantiation)

+### Aura.Di

 [Aura.Di](https://github.com/auraphp/Aura.Di/releases/tag/2.1.0) released 2.1.0 which incorporates functionality to optionally disable auto-resolution.
 By default it remains enabled, but this default may change in a future version.
 This is regarding the [issue 68](https://github.com/auraphp/Aura.Di/issues/68)

-Add Container::setAutoResolve(), Factory::setAutoResolve(), etc. to allow disabling of auto-resolution
+- Add Container::setAutoResolve(), Factory::setAutoResolve(), etc. to allow disabling of auto-resolution

-When auto-resolution is disabled, Factory::newInstance() now throws Exception\MissingParam when a constructor param has not been defined
+- When auto-resolution is disabled, Factory::newInstance() now throws Exception\MissingParam when a constructor param has not been defined

-ContainerBuilder::newInstance() now takes a third param to enable/disable auto-resolution
+- ContainerBuilder::newInstance() now takes a third param to enable/disable auto-resolution

-AbstractContainerTest now allows you to enable/disable auto-resolve for the tests via a new getAutoResolve() method
+- AbstractContainerTest now allows you to enable/disable auto-resolve for the tests via a new getAutoResolve() method

 Consider looking into the docs [for more information](https://github.com/auraphp/Aura.Di/blob/2.1.0/README.md#a-note-about-auto-resolution)

+### Aura.Auth

 [Aura.Auth](https://github.com/auraphp/Aura.Auth/releases/tag/2.0.0-beta2) released beta-2.